daisukebtw/Terraform-Highly-Available-Webserver-Remote-State/README.md

 ![My Remote Image](https://i.ibb.co/PGRsmhR/aws-tf.png)

-# AWS and Terraform
+# Highly Available Remote State Webserver with VPC using Terraform

 In this repository, I have posted my second project named Highly Available Remote State Webserver with VPC that i made myself using AWS and Terraform

 # Terraform

-### Highly Available Remote State Webserver with VPC using Terraform

 To launch the highly available remote state web server infrastructure, follow these steps: